Rokare/Memo_Cmd/README.md

 	- COPY src dest : Copies new files or directories from `<src>` and adds them to the filesystem of the container at the path `<dest>`.
 	- CMD command: Lets you define the default program that is run once you start the container based on this image.
 Each Dockerfile only has one `CMD`, and only the last `CMD` instance is respected when multiple exist.

+- Docker commands:
+	- docker logs nom-du-conteneur
-docker build -t tagname:version .
+	- docker build -t tagname:version .
-docker build -t tagname:version -f DockerFule ./folderTarget docker compose build
+	- docker build -t tagname:version -f DockerFile ./folderTarget
+	- docker compose build
+	- docker exec -it

-docker run --name test -d nginx:alpine
+	- docker run --name test -d nginx:alpine
+	- docker exec -it  name /bin/baqh
 - Kubernetes
 	- kubectl get pods -n nom-du-namespace
 	- kubectl exec -it nom-du-pod -- /bin/bash
 	- kubectl exec -it nom-du-pod -c nom-du-conteneur -- /bin/bash
 	- kubectl logs nom-du-pod
+	- kubectl top pods --all-namespaces
 	- kubectl api-ressources
 	- kubectl explain [RESOURCE_TYPE]  NAME
-	-  kubectl explain [RESOURCE_TYPE] NAME
+	-  kubectl describe [RESOURCE_TYPE] NAME
 - Symfony:
 	- logs -> /var/logs
 	- installation symfony-cli: